neuralmagic/sparseml/README.md

 ##### LearningRateModifier
 The `LearningRateModifier` sets schedules for controlling the learning rate for an optimizer during training.
-If you are using an Adam optimizer, then generally these are not useful.
+If you are using an Adam optimizer, then generally, these are not useful.
 If you are using a standard stochastic gradient descent optimizer, then these give a convenient way to control the LR.
 Provided schedules to choose from are the following:
- - `ExponentialLR`: multiplies the learning rate by a `gamma` value every epoch.
+ - `ExponentialLR`: Multiplies the learning rate by a `gamma` value every epoch.
    To use this one, `lr_kwargs` should be set to a dictionary containing `gamma`.
-   Ex: `{'gamma': 0.9}`
+   For example: `{'gamma': 0.9}`
- - `StepLR`: multiplies the learning rate by a `gamma` value after a certain epoch period defined by `step`.
+ - `StepLR`: Multiplies the learning rate by a `gamma` value after a certain epoch period defined by `step`.
    To use this one, `lr_kwargs` must be set to a dictionary containing `gamma` and `step`.
-   Ex: `{'gamma': 0.9, step: 2.0}`
+   For example: `{'gamma': 0.9, step: 2.0}`
- - `MultiStepLR`: multiplies the learning rate by a `gamma` value at specific epoch points defined by `milestones`.
+ - `MultiStepLR`: Multiplies the learning rate by a `gamma` value at specific epoch points defined by `milestones`.
    To use this one, `lr_kwargs` must be set to a dictionary containing `gamma` and `milestones`.
-   Ex: `{'gamma': 0.9, 'milestones': [2.0, 5.5, 10.0]}`
+   For example: `{'gamma': 0.9, 'milestones': [2.0, 5.5, 10.0]}`

 Required Parameters:
  - `start_epoch`: The epoch to start modifying the LR at (0 indexed).
-   Supports floating-point values to enable starting pruning between epochs.
+   This supports floating-point values to enable starting pruning between epochs.
  - `end_epoch`: The epoch to stop modifying the LR before.
-   Supports floating-point values to enable stopping pruning between epochs.
+   This supports floating-point values to enable stopping pruning between epochs.
- - `lr_class`: The LR class to use, one of [`ExponentialLR`, `StepLR`, `MultiStepLR`]
+ - `lr_class`: The LR class to use, one of [`ExponentialLR`, `StepLR`, `MultiStepLR`].
- - `lr_kwargs`: The named arguments for the `lr_class`
+ - `lr_kwargs`: The named arguments for the `lr_class`.
- - `init_lr`: [Optional] The initial LR to set at `start_epoch` and to use for creating the schedules, if not given then will use the optimizer's current LR at startup
+ - `init_lr`: [Optional] The initial LR to set at `start_epoch` and to use for creating the schedules.
+    If not given, the optimizer's current LR will be used at startup.

  Example:
  ```yaml